valeriaalarcon1/employee-tracker/README.md

 Module 12 Challenge - Employee Tracker

 ## What is this Employee Tracker?
 In this Employee Tracker, a command-line application will allow a user to view departments, roles, and employees as well as add departments, roles, and employees or update employee's roles.
-This application uses node.js, inquirer, and MySql2.
+This application uses **node.js**, **inquirer**, and **MySql2**.

 ## User Story
 `AS A business owner